-I grieved for my mother for 30 years, but I couldn't help it.
+Unresolved grief is more common that we think.
+Grief for someone we lost is only one cause of lingering sadness.
+I grieved for my mother for 30 years.
 I looked for her on the street, sobbed when I saw other mothers and daughters having fun.
-Even shopping for clothes made me sad because it was something we used to do together.
-This was beyond typical sadness, I had unresolved grief.
+Even shopping for clothes made me tearful because it was something we used to do together.
+My decades long reaction was beyond typical sadness, I had unresolved grief.

 My First Experience In Grieving

 My mom died of cancer a few years after I married, and three weeks before my son was born.
 A few months later my husband quit his job and didn't find another for nine months.
 All four events, marriage, death of a loved one, birth of a baby, and loss of a job are high stress.
 My coping skills always kick in when times get tough, but I didn't stop active suffering about my mom regardless of the other changes in my life.

 What Causes Unresolved Grief

 People do get stuck in their losses and it isn't always a death.
 It can be a change of circumstance, or even marriage itself.
 It's important to recognize what you're feeling so you can take steps to lift the burden.

 For me and the loss of my mom one problem was I did not have the opportunity of a proper "goodbye."
 Even though I had sat with my mom throughout her illness and was pregnant for nine months of it, she never gave me her blessing or wished me well with my baby.
 She was not able to say goodbye.
 Doubly painful was the fact that my children grew up without a grandmother.
 This was cause for my grieving on their behalf, too.
 Grief is often about much more than just the passing because of the many extra feelings associated with it.
 This is also true for job loss, change of circumstances, moving, etc. There are some 40 life experiences that can cause grief.